atwoz/vimeko/README.md

 Replace the *~/.vim_runtime* content with all the files in this REPO

+## ZSH
+If using zsh on OSX (and probably Linux) copy your .zshrc to .zshenv

 ## GVIM on Windows
 I had some trouble getting NeoComplete working on GVIM on Windows.
 You can use the following copy of GVIM if you also have trouble.
 [GVIM 7.4.xx with LUA](https://github.com/atwoz/gvim-win-tags)